 Why?
 This is because it assists them in keeping their blood sugar levels under control.
 Therefore, proper meal planning for diabetic children is very essential.

-Your dietitian or doctor can assist you to come up with the finest meal plan for your kid, but there’s information all fathers & mothers of children with this condition should know.
+Your dietitian or doctor can assist you in coming up with the finest meal plan for your kid, but there’s information all fathers & mothers of children with this condition should know.

-Like all diabetic kids require nutrient-rich foods that assist them to grow and keep them at a controlled weight.
+Like all diabetics, kids require nutrient-rich foods that assist them to grow and keep them at a controlled weight.
 Your kid should get about 50-60% from carbohydrates, 25-30% calories from healthy fats & about 10-20% of his calories from protein daily.

 Also, we all are familiar with the fact that carbohydrates are found in most foods and not just potatoes & bread.
 They supply the required energy that a child’s body & brain require to work at their best.

-Several families keep their kid’s glucose levels balanced by calculating the number of carbs consumed at every meal, then altering insulin doses for it.
+- Several families keep their kid’s glucose levels balanced by calculating the number of carbs consumed at every meal, then altering insulin doses for it.
 On packaged foods, the number of total carbohydrates per serving is listed on the label.
 One can deduct the grams of dietary fiber, as this is not digested.
 Then multiply the total by the number of servings of that meal that your kid consumes.
-Whether you’re eating out or cooking at home, you can look up carbohydrates counts & portion sizes of diets online.
+Whether you’re eating out or cooking at home, you can look up carbohydrates counts & portion sizes for diets online.

 Individuals suffering from diabetes have a higher risk of developing various heart diseases.
 Since of that, it’s good to drive your kid away from fatty foods that contain saturated fat, cholesterol & trans fat.
 Last but not the least; prevent foods that are high in salt.
 Consuming too much sodium can even lead to high blood pressure.
 Limit sugary foods like frosting, candy, cookies or soda that raise glucose quickly.
-Try to keep a check on their sugar levels using a glucometer.